 5. Mentoring Creates an Opportunity for Internal Advancement for Employees

 Most employees desire to advance within a company when they begin working for an organization.
 If an employee feels they have no room for advancement, this can obviously lead them to become discouraged.
-Conversely, employees who are mentored tend to advance quicker within their companies.
-The Harvard Business Review found that “Research on junior to mid-level professionals shows that mentorship programs enable them to advance more quickly, earn higher salaries, and gain more satisfaction in their jobs than people without mentors.
+Conversely, employees who are mentored tend to advance quickly within their companies.

 6. Mentoring Improves Company Retention